jaason-shi/learning-hub-user-documentation/docs/task1.md

     !!! warning
         For assignments that are set to groups, you must **first** join a group in order to view the assignment.

+!!! success
+    You have successfully enrolled into a group with your classmates and you can view your group assignments.

 ## Conclusion